Nissan e-NV200 van (2014-2022) performance, top speed & motor

 In This Review

-- 4Electric motor, drive & performance - currently readingThere’s reasonable power on offer, but the Nissan e-NV200 is designed for function rather than fun
+- 4Performance, engine & drive - currently readingThere’s reasonable power on offer, but the Nissan e-NV200 is designed for function rather than fun